The first American stereophonic discs were released by Audio Fidelity Records, in March, 1958. The four 33 & a third titles were..

 Image from https://www.discogs.com

-In June 1969, recorded music advanced to four channels -or quadraphonic sound- with the first 4-channel, prerecorded open reel tapes.
-These were followed, in November 1970, by RCA's introduction of the quadraphonic 8-track -or Q-8- cartridge tape.
+In June 1969, recorded music advanced to four channels -or quadraphonic sound- with the release of the first"Q4," prerecorded open reel tapes.
+These were followed, in November 1970, by RCA's quadraphonic 8-track -or Quad-8- cartridge.
+Eventually, this 4-channel format would be promoted as simply "Q-8."

-Another obsolete vestige of America's mid-century, the Quad-8 cartridge.
-These made their first appearance in late 1970.
-Unlike Stereo-8 format tapes, that had arrived on the scene 5 years earlier, Quad-8s only switched tracks once..instead of three times.
-Oh yes, the two formats were not compatible.
+The Quad-8 cartridge debuted with "At Carnegie Hall", by Harry Belafonte.
+Unlike Stereo-8 tapes, that had arrived on the scene 5 years earlier, Quad-8s only switched tracks once..instead of three times.
+Quad-8s had a notch in their upper left corner that switched a Stereo-Quad player into the Quad-8 mode.
+Oh yes, the two 8-track formats were not compatible.
 If you played a Quad-8 on a Stereo-8 system, you would hear only half of the song at one time.

 Image from RCA Records-http://www.8-track-shack.com

-In 1971, the first matrix quadraphonic LPs appeared, utilizing the ABC-Sansui QS system.
-Columbia-Sony countered with SQ matrix LPs in 1972.
-These were followed by RCA-JVC's discrete quad format, known as CD-4 or Quadradisc.
+In March 1971, the first matrix quadraphonic LPs appeared, utilizing the ABC-Sansui QS system.
+Columbia-Sony countered with SQ matrix LPs in October 1971.
+These were followed by RCA-JVC's discrete quad format, known as CD-4 or Quadradisc, which hit stores in February 1973.
 Unlike the Quad-8 tape format, all three Quadraphonic LP formats were stereo-compatible.
+A few quadraphonic 45 rpm releases were pressed, with most being test records.

-The Quad Revolution moved ever onward with the release of the first six 4-channel LP's, in March 1971.
+The Quad Revolution moved ever onward with the release of the first six 4-channel LP's, in early 1971.
 These Command Quadraphonic discs were produced by ABC Records.
-To hear a QS disc reproduced properly, one would have to own a Sansui system, with a QS Vario Matrix Decoder.
-Back in the day, Quadraphonic record albums could have been purchased at just about any Camelot Music, Record Bar or Sam Goody shopping mall store.
+To hear a QS disc reproduced properly, one would have to own a sound system, equipped with a QS Vario Matrix Decoder.

 Image and logo from ABC Records and Sansui Electronics (see media fair use rationale at end of article)

-In February 1973, JVC-RCA's CD-4 or Quadradisc LP format made its debut.
-CD-4 used an ultrasonic "carrier wave," which instructed a CD-4 Demodulator to divide the audio into four separate sound channels.
+JVC/RCA's CD-4 or Quadradisc LP debuted in early 1973.
+CD-4 used an ultrasonic "carrier wave," which instructed a CD-4 Demodulator to divide the audio into four separate (or discrete) sound channels.

 The three competing -and totally non-compatible- systems vied for prominence through the remainder of the 1970s, with none emerging victorious.
 Quad sound was gone and nearly forgotten by the advent of the digital compact disc, in 1983.